Freidorf Roman Catholic Church

 The St. Roch Church (Rochuskirche) is a Roman Catholic church in the Freidorf district of Timișoara.
 The church has 300 believers today, of which 200 are Hungarians, 45 Germans, 40 Romanians, 10 Bulgarians and five Croats (in 1970 there were 2,300 believers, of which 1,800 were Germans).
 Liturgies are celebrated in three languages: Romanian, Hungarian and German.

+Johann Peter Weißmüller, the famous American swimmer and actor known from the Tarzan films, was baptized here.

 History

 The current brick church succeeds an older wooden one, which had a large hall and whose existence is indicated today by a wooden cross.
 The parish was founded in 1725 by the residents of the 60 houses in Freidorf at the time.
 The Brothers of Mercy, whose order was located in the building that is now the ophthalmology clinic, took over spiritual care until 1774.
 After that, the parish was administered by a Jesuit monk, Pater Joachim Hödl, but, starting with his successor, the parish was administered by the diocesan clergy.

 The first Catholic prayer house was built between 1734 and 1736 and functioned both as a church during the weekend and a school over the week.
 The construction of the current church was started in 1772 and finished in 1777.
 This church was built in a simple Baroque style, with a bulb-shaped tower, which then, in 1879, was replaced with a helmet-shaped tower, also in Baroque style, which still exists today.

 In addition to the church and the parish house, the parish owned two hectares of arable land and the cemetery where there is also a chapel.
 From the donations of the churchgoers, a metal cross was erected in front of the church.